-Human resource management policy
+Human resources development policy

 The Recruit Group believes that people are the source of value.